Supervisory Control of Discrete-event Systems under Attacks: Existence of supervisor achieving specifications

-To prove the existence of the supervisor in item 1 (and also the statement in item~2), pick the supervisor $f$ according to \eqref{eq:CC_supervisor_attak}.
+To prove sufficiency in item \ref{en:observability-attacks} (and also the statement in item~\ref{en:supervisor-attacks}), pick the supervisor according to \eqref{eq:CC_supervisor_attack}.
 We prove by induction on the word length that the supervisor $f$ so defined satisfies $K=L_{f, A}^{\max}=L_{f,A}^{\min}$ for all $ A\in\mathcal{A}$.
-The basis of induction is the empty string $\epsilon$ that belongs to $L_{f,A}^{\max}$ and $L_{f,A}^{\min}$ because of the definition of these sets and belongs to $K$ because this set is prefix-closed.
+The basis of induction is the empty string $\epsilon$ that belongs to $L_{f,A}^{\max}$ because of the definition of this set and belongs to $K$ because this set is prefix-closed.